burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 | Repressor Elements |          Type-I Error               |                 Power                   |
 +--------------------+-------------------------------------+-----------------------------------------+

+In these experiments, our null hypothesis is that there is no enrichment.
-We have considered empirical p-values in these experiments.
+We have considered empirical p-values in these experiments for enrichment.
 We varied the definitions of non-expressed and expressed genes and repeated the experiments for each setting.

 For each interval pool, we had 1000 simulations.